SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

   <img src="{{site.url }}{{site.baseurl }}/assets/img/merlin_arthur/lrp_example.png" alt="img1" style="float:center; margin-right: 5%; width:80%">
   <p style="clear: both;"></p>
 </div>
-**Figure 1.** Feature attribution map generated with LRP for a Fisher Vector Classifier (FV) and a Deep Neural Network (DNN).
+**Figure 1.** Feature importance map generated with LRP for a Fisher Vector Classifier (FV) and a Deep Neural Network (DNN).
 One can see that the FV decides the boat class based mostly on the water.
 Will this classifier generalise to boats without water?
 From {% cite lapuschkin2016analyzing --file formal_interpretability %}.
 {:.figcap}

 ### Manipulation of Heuristic Feature Importance

 We are talking about manipulations in the follwing sense: Given that I have a neural network classifier $$\Phi$$ that performs well for my purposes, I want another classifier $$\Phi^\prime$$ that performs equally well but with a completely arbitrary feature importance.

-These heuristic FAMs all make implicit assumptions on the data distribution (some of them do that in a layer-wise fashion), see {% cite lundberg2017unified --file formal_interpretability %}.
+These heuristic FIAs all make implicit assumptions on the data distribution (some of them do that in a layer-wise fashion), see {% cite lundberg2017unified --file formal_interpretability %}.

 All these heuristic explanation methods can be manipulated with the same trick: Basically keep the on-manifold behaviour constant, but change the off-manifold behaviour to influence the interpretations.